Nothing Underneath

-Nothing Underneath (Sotto il vestito niente/ transl: Nothing Under the Dress) is a 1985 Italian giallo film directed by Carlo Vanzina and starring Renée Simonsen, Tom Schanley, and Donald Pleasence.
+Nothing Underneath (Sotto il vestito niente) is a 1985 Italian giallo film directed by Carlo Vanzina and starring Renée Simonsen, Tom Schanley, and Donald Pleasence.
 The film follows a Yellowstone National Park ranger in Wyoming who travels to Milan to visit his sister, a fashion model, after having a vision of her being murdered; upon arriving in Italy, however, he finds her missing.

 Nothing Underneath was originally going to be developed by director Michelangelo Antonioni.
 After Antonioni dropped out, Carlo Vanzina and his brother Enrico Vanzina were hired to work on the film, abandoning the novel the film was based on.
 Franco Ferrini was also hired and made further changes on Vanzina's story.
-The film was a great box office hit in Italy in 1985 leading to a sequel in the 1980s titled Too Beautiful to Die and a third film The Last Fashion Show in 2011.
-(None of the three films are connected to each other plotwise.)
+The film was a great box office hit in Italy in 1985 leading to a sequel in the 1980s titled Too Beautiful to Die and a third film The Last Fashion Show (2011).

 Plot

 Bob is a forest ranger working at Yellowstone National Park, while his twin sister Jessica has become a jet-setting fashion model based in Milan; he claims they have had a psychic bond since childhood.
 After receiving a copy of a magazine she did a shoot for with her contact information, he suddenly has a vision of her being murdered.
 Bob quickly heads to Milan and checks into the same hotel as his sister, but finds she has disappeared.
 Upon meeting local police commissioner Danesi, who is on the verge of retirement, he convinces a skeptical Danesi to look into the case.

 Bob begins questioning other people who worked with Jessica, including Barbara, another high-profile model with the same agency Jessica worked with, who hints at a romantic attraction to him.
 However, several other models who knew Jessica are found murdered with a pair of scissors—the same weapon Bob envisioned his sister being killed with.
 One of the victims is found to have a cache of diamonds in her possession, which immediately directs suspicion to Giorgio Zanoni, a wealthy fashion designer known to host private parties with models.
 When the police question Giorgio, he reveals Jessica and the other murdered women were present with him the night of a private party where a game of Russian roulette accidentally killed another fashion model; he disposed of the body and bribed the others with diamonds in exchange for their silence.